 Faculty of Economics

-Understanding the workings of society through the study of economics.
+Understanding the workings of society through the study of economics and business administration.

 More than 60 courses are offered,covering a broad range of subjects related to the basic -framework.The courses include Global Economy, Business and Management studies,accounting,and Economic Policy and a large range of specialized classes to cater to the needs and requirements of individual students.In addition,Students are enrolled in seminars that extend through out their entire four years at the university.Seminars are taught by members of staff who are actively engaged in research in a variety of fields,consequently a diverse range of themes are covered in these classes.